YoSyrexChill/SyReX-cloner/README.md

-# RYZEX.PY
+# SyReX-Flooder

-Welcome to the **RYZEX.PY** project!
-This project is for cloning Discord Servers!.
+Welcome to the **Syrex-cloner** project!This project is for cloning Discord Servers!.
 Follow the instructions below to get started.

 ## Installation